Dominik1123/re-plot/README.md

 ## How to view the data?

-The `replot` package can be used to print the metadata in JSON format by passing only the `User Comment` field of the Exif data to the script; for example:
+The `replot` package can be used to print the metadata in JSON format by passing the image file path as a command line argument or by passing only the `User Comment` field of the Exif data via stdin; for example:

 ```
+python -m replot test.png
-exiftool test.png | grep "User Comment" | python -m replot
+exiftool -UserComment test.png | python -m replot
 ```

+This will print all metadata information, however typically the `commit_hash` field is sufficient, given that `replot` enforces putting all file dependencies under version control before a figure can be saved.